twinstar6980/Twinning.Documentation/english/question.md

 1. Try to parse the URI to get its corresponding absolute path.

-2. If the absolute path cannot be parsable, the application will pop up a confirming dialog: if user select "Duplicate", the application will copy the file corresponding to the URI to the user-defined fallback directory and return the absolute path of the duplicate file; if user select "Ignore", the application will return null, it is considered that an invalid path was received..
+2. If the absolute path cannot be parsable, the application will pop up a confirming dialog: if user select "Duplicate", the application will copy the file corresponding to the URI to the user-defined fallback directory and return the absolute path of the duplicate file; if user select "Ignore", the application will return null, it is considered the user canceling the selection.

 The following table lists the supported content URI formats, and the application can resolve the absolute path from the following types of content URI: